LethalCompanyModding/LCUltrawide/README.md

 ## Update Notes

+### 1.1.2
+- Forked due to abandonment from the original mod author

 ### 1.1.1
 - Fixed UI elements being too far from screen edge by default
 - Fixed aspect ratio not applying correctly when rejoining games